RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Paraphrasing in-text

-When paraphrasing, include either the author/company/organisation name and year of publication in brackets.
+When paraphrasing, include either the author/company/organisation name and year of publication in parentheses.

 > . . . anatomical structures are highly detailed and annotated (Primal Pictures, 2014).